Flat Trigger vs Curved Trigger: Is One Better Than Another?

 Does Flat Trigger vs Curved Matter In The Real World?

 A flat trigger vs curved doesn't matter much in the real world.
-Yes, the above pros/cons are true in the sense that they exist, but just because something's true on paper doesn't mean the practical effect - meaning how much it matters when you go out and do stuff - is necessarily dramatic.
+Yes, the above pros/cons are true in the sense that they exist, but just because something's true on paper doesn't mean the practical effect - meaning how much it matters when you go out and do stuff - adds up to more than a hill of beans.

 Rifle shooters have been going on about "short action vs long action" for years.
 For those unaware, bolt-action rifle cartridges break down into several size classes based on the overall cartridge length.
 Short-action cartridges (like .243, 6.5mm Creedmoor and .308 Winchester) are 2.3 to 2.8 inches long and cartridges that are 2.8 inches to 3.3 inches long (.270 Winchester, .30-06, .338 Win Mag) are "long action" or "standard action."